 I continued my stroll north from the crescent, with fine sandstone houses and green squares that are partly residential and partly used for offices.
 Look out for Stafford Street and William Street which are charmingly cobbled, with a row of cute boutiques, galleries and cafes where you can do some shopping and stop for morning coffee.
 I popped into the Roots Deli for a cup of warming soup to ward off the cold.
 Their rainbow salads and cakes looked very tempting, but it was not long since I’d had breakfast, so I mentally earmarked this for lunch on another occasion.

-2. Dean Village – pretty as a picture by the Water of Leith
+2. Dean Village – by the Water of Leith

 Most people visit to take lots of photos from the two footbridges that cross the river, but you can also follow the Water of Leith Walkway as far as the port of Leith on the Firth of Forth.
 I headed in the opposite direction towards the Scottish National Gallery of Modern Art but a landslip on the path meant that I had to divert onto the road, which was not quite so scenic.
 Even so I’d try the river walk to the museum if you visit in the future as it may have been repaired.